Charles0704/Large-Scale-Coordinate-Descent/README.md

+# LARGE-SCALE COORDINATE DESCENT: FROM CONVEX TO NON-CONVEX

 ## 1.INTRODUCTION：
 Sparse regression has become highly valuable across a wide range of applications due to its enhanced model interpretability and ability to improve efficiency by selecting only the most relevant features.